Hall of Fame 2023

 Ever since it was founded in 1900, the University has had a knack of attracting and producing game-changing individuals that have made a significant contribution to their field, whether that be research, academia, sport or all three.

-Our Hall of Fame Game Changers have been inducted on the basis of having made a prominent and distinguished impact in sport, contributing insurmountably to its landscape and continued development.
+Our Hall of Fame Gamechangers have been inducted on the basis of having made a prominent and distinguished impact in sport, contributing insurmountably to its landscape and continued development.

 Barbara Slater holding her Sport Hall of Fame award in front of the University of Birmingham Sport & Fitness backdrop.